EIA485/NeosSlotLessWorkerInterfaces/README.md

 # SlotLessWorkerInterfaces

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows you to create logix interfaces for works that dont have a slot.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that allows you to create logix interfaces for workers that dont have a slot.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).